 The purpose of the category of Protected Person is to take into account that an Athlete or other Person may not possess the mental capacity to sufficiently understand and appreciate the prohibitions against conduct contained in the Code.
-The special treatment of Protected Person flows from the fact that the central criteria to determine the period of Ineligibility is "Fault".
+This would include, for example, a Paralympic Athlete with a documented lack of legal capacity due to an intellectual impairment.
+The term "open category" is meant to exclude competition that is limited to junior or age group categories The special treatment of Protected Person flows from the fact that the central criteria to determine the period of Ineligibility is "Fault".